Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Model and Estimation

 \medspace

-\begin{remark}[Discussion of the Assumptions \ref{ass:BDD_Q} and \ref{ass:fx-ergo}] Assumption \ref{ass:BDD_Q} is an extension of a common assumption (cf. \cite{douc04},\cite{aill13}) in the literature to the case where the transition kernel of the state $S$ depends on $x$.
-Allowing for the lower bound, $\underline{q}$, to depend on $x$ is specially relevant when the support of $X$ is unbounded, because, while $\underline{q}(x)>0$, it is allowed to converge to zero as $||x||\rightarrow \infty$.
+\begin{remark} [Discussion of Assumptions \ref{ass:BDD_Q} and \ref{ass:fx-ergo} ] Assumption \ref{ass:BDD_Q} is an extension of a common assumption in the literature (cf. \cite{douc04}, \cite{aill13}) to the case where the transition kernel of $(S_{t})_{t=0}^{\infty}$ depends on $X_{t-1}$.
+Allowing the lower bound $\underline{q}$ to depend on $x$ is especially relevant when the support of $X_{t}$ is unbounded because, while $\underline{q}(x)>0$, it is allowed to converge to zero as $\left\Vert x\right\Vert \rightarrow\infty$.
+Although this assumption is not innocuous, we view it as mild because it accommodates the typical specifications used in the literature, where $Q$ is parameterized by a standard Gaussian or logistic cumulative distribution function and a single index $x^{\intercal}\beta$, with $\beta$ restricted to take values in a bounded subset of a finite-dimensional Euclidean space.